trufnetwork/node/docs/modular-agent-addresses.md

 | `main`    | `insert_records` | Provide data to those indexes                     |

-Both actions charge **caller-keyed** bridge fees — `create_streams` 100 TRUF per stream, `insert_records` a flat 1 TRUF per transaction once the wallet is enrolled in `system:fee_required` — so with `@caller` rewritten to the MAA they debit the **agent wallet's own escrow**, with zero fee code specific to MAA.
+Both actions charge **caller-keyed** bridge fees — `create_streams` 100 TRUF per stream, `insert_records` a flat 1 TRUF per transaction — so with `@caller` rewritten to the MAA they debit the **agent wallet's own escrow**, with zero fee code specific to MAA.
 The fee `transfer` targets `@leader_sender`, which is exactly the token boundary's write-fee carve-out; any other `transfer` recipient remains blocked for the restricted agent.

 The streams the agent creates belong to the **MAA**, not to the agent's own key: the agent wallet is the data provider of record, so replacing the agent (a new rule + wallet) never